CleverCloud/clever-components/docs/adr/adr-0009-how-we-use-the-new-storybook-csf-and-docs-page.md

 #### Story names

-👎 The way story names are computed from exported function names was not to our taste and the way you can override the name with `myStoryFn.story = { name: 'foobar' }` was also not to our taste.
+👎 The way story names are computed from exported function names was not to our taste and the way you can override the name with  was also not to our taste.

 👍 Our `makeStory()` helper allows us to specify a name in a cleaner way.